 Report by Daniels College of Business real estate professor

-The Denver Metro Area Apartment Vacancy and Rent Survey is conducted by the University of Denver’s Daniels College of Business and Colorado Economic and Management Associates.
-It’s published by the Apartment Association of Metro Denver and sponsored by The Colorado Department of Housing.
+The Denver Metro Area Apartment Vacancy and Rent Report is conducted by the University of Denver’s Daniels College of Business and Colorado Economic and Management Associates.
+It’s published by the Apartment Association of Metro Denver and sponsored by the Colorado Department of Housing.

 For interviews with Ron Throupe, please contact Kristal Griffith at Kristal.Griffith@du.edu.
-To obtain a copy of the Denver Metro Area Apartment Vacancy and Rent Survey report, please contact Christopher Dean, vice president of communications for the Apartment Association of Metro Denver, at 303.329.3300, or visit www.aamdhq.org.
+To obtain a copy of the Denver Metro Area Apartment Vacancy and Rent Report, please contact Christopher Dean, vice president of communications for the Apartment Association of Metro Denver, at 303.329.3300, or visit www.aamdhq.org.